List of Amalgam Comics publications: Assassins #1

 Assassins #1, written by Dan Chichester and illustrated by Scott McDaniel, featured two main characters, Catsai and Dare the Terminator.
 Despite their enmity, they team up to take on the Big Question and his gang.

 Doctor Strangefate #1

 Doctor Strangefate #1 was written by Ron Marz with art by José Luis García-López and Kevin Nowlan.
 The issue features the powerful sorcerer Doctor Strangefate.
-His comic also featured the character Access and highlights his adventures in between the four issues of the miniseries DC vs. Marvel.
+His comic also featured the character Access and highlights his adventures in between issues #3 and 4 of the miniseries DC vs. Marvel.
 This book was reprinted in the DC versus Marvel Comics trade paperback due to its part in the overall story.

 JLX #1

 JLX #1 was written by Gerard Jones and Mark Waid, with art by Howard Porter and John Dell.
-The members of the Judgment League Avengers (JLA) whose powers are mutant in origin turn against their teammates and form their own team, the Justice League X-Men (JLX).
+The members of the Judgment League Avengers (JLA) whose powers are metamutant in origin turn against their teammates and form their own team, the Justice League X-Men (JLX).
 They leave in order to find Atlantis.
 The JLX returned in another title in the 1997 Amalgam Comics event titled JLX Unleashed #1.